hl2500/Flappy_Bird/README.md

 # Flappy_Bird - a practice implementation of reinforcement learning with PARL framework

 ## Information
 This is a practice project of reinforcement learning.
 A Deep Q-Network (DQN) model was trained with PARL framework to play the game Flappy Bird.
-Optimization of the parameter settings or longer training time may be necessary to obtain a better score.
+Modification of the parameter settings or longer training time may be necessary to obtain a better score.

-###### Put all files under the same directory.
+### Put all files under the same directory.

-###### Train and evaluation:
+### Train and evaluation:
 ```
 python train.py
 ```
-###### Test:
+### Test:
 ```
 python test.py
 ```